Boulevards & Byways

 Queen Isabella Sculpture

-Continue following the pathway and view the sculpture of Queen Isabella in a courtyard shaded by a stately ficus tree.
+Continue following the pathway and view the sculpture of Queen Isabella I of Spain in a courtyard next to the city wall.
+It’s shaded by a stately ficus tree.

 La Puerta de San Juan

-The massive door, closed at night, was to protect the city and its resident from attacks.
 Out of the three that were built, this is the only one that stands to this day.
+As you walk through the gate, notice the 15-feet thick walls.

 A blessing, at the top of the gate, to all visitors as they pass through: “Blessed is he who comes in the name of the Lord.”